Rifat Rastoder

-Biography
+Career

-In 1969, Rastoder moved to Titograd (today's Podgorica) where he continues to live to this day.
+In 1969, Rastoder moved to Titograd (now Podgorica) where he continued to live until his death.
 He became a professional journalist in 1980.
 Until 1986, he worked for Radio Crne Gore as a journalist, program editor and the editor of the programming block.
 In 1990, he was voted Best Journalist.
 By late 1996, he had become a journalist and editor of the interior-political rubric and commentator for the Pobjeda newspaper.
 From 1991, he was a journalist and editor in the weekly news magazine Monitor, along with one of the initiators of founding Radio Antena M.

-Politically, he was one of the founders and vice-presidents of the Civic Movement since 1990.
-He is also a member of the board of the Civic Forum and is one of the founders of the Social Democratic Party of Montenegro, of which he was vice-president.
+He became active in Montenegrin politics in 1990, founding the Forum for Bosniaks in Montenegro.
+He was also a member of the board of the Civic Forum and was one of the founders of the Social Democratic Party of Montenegro, of which he was vice-president.

-He was chosen as representative in the Parliament four times, and deputy speaker of the Parliament for three mandates of which he served under Svetozar Marović, Filip Vujanović and Ranko Krivokapić.
+Rastoder was chosen as representative in the Parliament four times, and deputy speaker of the Parliament for three mandates of which he served under Svetozar Marović, Filip Vujanović and Ranko Krivokapić.
 He served as acting President of Montenegro from 19 to 22 May 2003.

+Rastoder retired from politics in 2016, formally leaving his position as a member of the Parliamentary Assembly of the Council of Europe in 2017.

+Personal life

-Besides speaking his native language, he also speaks Russian and to a lesser degree, English.
+Rastoder was married with two children.
+His cousin, Šerbo Rastoder, is a prominent historian.
+He was a Muslim and spoke in favour of freedom of religion in Montenegro.
+Besides his native language, he also spoke Russian and to a lesser degree, English.

+He was an athlete, coach and referee of karate in Montenegro.

+Rastoder died on 4 May 2023, at the age of 72.